soramitsu/scale-codec-js-library/README.md

 -   [ ] Rename "namespace" package to some more general?
 -   [ ] Find way to remove e2e test package from workspace, isolate it from anything
+-   [ ] Auto-docs for every package?
+Where to publish?